Boxer Dog Breed Profile and Information

 They love to hop up on people but can be instructed to refrain from this act.
 Socialization is a primary key to achieving this for your Boxer.

-Due to the elevated energy level and athletic physique of Boxers, owners would need to provide a significant amount of exercise daily.
-Owners would also have to give tasks that can stimulate their dog mentally as well.
+Due to Boxers’ elevated energy levels and athletic physique, owners would need to provide a significant amount of exercise daily.
+Owners would also have to give tasks that can stimulate their dog mentally.

-At least a 30-minute walk twice every day, including simple games like fetch, are great ways to keep your dog healthy.
+At least a 30-minute walk twice daily, including simple games like fetch, is a great way to keep your dog healthy.

 Although not all Boxers are droolers, some still drool in excess.
-They’ve also been known to snore really loud.
-As it so happens, they aren’t diggers and don’t even bark unless when they really have to.
+They’ve also been known to snore loudly.
+As it happens, they aren’t diggers and don’t even bark unless they have to.

 Common Health Problems